livewire/livewire/docs/navigate.md

 If the above HTML appears on both pages — the current page, and the next one — the original element will be re-used on the new page.
 In the case of an audio player, the audio playback won't be interrupted when navigating from one page to another.

-The persisted element must be present on main layout.
+Please be aware that the persisted element must be placed outside your Livewire components.
+A common practice is to position the persisted element in your main layout, such as `resources/views/components/layouts/app.blade.php`.

 ```html
 <!DOCTYPE html>